jarviscanada/jarvis_data_eng_david/springboot/README.md

 ### Service Layer
 Consists of:<br />
 1) DashboardService<br />
+IllegalArgument check when finding Trader Accounts.
+Also searches and summarize all securities made by a Trader.<br />
 2) OrderService<br />
+Executes buyer and seller market order, and validate whether the order is valid.<br />
 3) QuoteService<br />
+Checks if stock is available.
+Also adds/update stocks.<br />
 4) TraderAccountService<br />
+Check if conditions to create/delete trader is valid.
+Also check if transaction made to Trader Account is possible.<br />
 Service layer will typically parse inputs from Controller layer, and throw IllegalArgumentExceptions if bad inputs are sent.
 Otherwise will perform business logic on data returned from DAO layer.